must23/av-lab.github.io/tutorials/sys/sys3.md

 <br>

-# Back-end Developmpent
+# Back-end Development
 Back-end refers to the server side of web development.
 In other words, the server can serve multiple clients (or computers).
-Although HTML/CSS/JS provides a rich user interface, it runs entirely on clients' machines; in other words, it is completely decentralized and agnostic of other clients, which is a limiting factor.
+Although HTML/CSS/JS provides a rich user interface, it runs entirely on clients' machines; in other words, it is completely decentralized and agnostic of different clients, which is a limiting factor.
 What if you want to perform some computation that relies on multiple clients?
 Say you want to show how many items are available in stock based on online customer records.
 Then you would need a `server` that aggregates the computation.
-LAMP is software stack that allows performing that using PHP language along with MySQL database.
+LAMP (Linux, Apache, MySQL, PHP) is a software stack that allows running server-side applications using primarily PHP language (and another language),  along with MySQL database and Apache server, which orchestrates HTTP communication.
+## Optional
+### PHP

 * Enter your AWS server
 * Follow video below `Learn PHP in Under 15 Minutes!`